ParallelMaths/parallel/pages/job-ad.md

 At the same time, you have ruthless attention to detail, take pride in how organised you are, and never miss a deadline without good reason.

-You have excellent written and verbal communication skills.
+You have strong written and verbal communication skills.

 ## How to apply